-1. Did your veterinary school offer elective courses (student selected modules) to engage students in Education for Sustainable Vetcare or Planetary Health in the last year?
-3 Yes, the veterinary school has offered more than one elective whose primary focus is ESV/planetary health in the past year.
-2 Yes, the veterinary school has offered one elective whose primary focus is ESV/planetary health in the past year.
-1 The veterinary school does not have any electives whose primary focus is ESV/planetary health, but there are one or more electives that include a lecture on planetary health.
-0 No, the veterinary school has not offered any electives on planetary health or electives that include ESV/planetary health topics in the past year.
-Ther VM seme envir these e explanation: 2 points. e is a single DVM elective course in the CSU DVM curriculum related to ESV/planetary health.
-707 - Emerging Issues in Veterinary Medicine is a 2nd year DVM elective course where each ester the students choose the topic of interest that involves climate change, planetary health and/or commental sustainability and they spend the semester producing a deliverable addressing one of e topics.
-Student projects from this class have been presented at conferences, published in reviewed journals and shared with the general public in podcasts.

-Curriculum: Health Effects of Climate Change

-2. Does your veterinary school curriculum address the relationship between increasing temperatures and animal health?
-3 This subject was addressed in depth by the core curriculum.
-2 This subject was moderately addressed by the core curriculum.
-1 This subject was addressed briefly in the core curriculum, or in any depth by other non-core learning experiences (e.g., elective coursework).
-0 This subject was not covered.
+Score explanation: There is a single DVM elective course in the CSU DVM curriculum related to ESV/planetary health.
+VM 707 - Emerging Issues in Veterinary Medicine is a 2nd year DVM elective course where each semester the students choose the topic of interest that involves climate change, planetary health and/or environmental sustainability and they spend the semester producing a deliverable addressing one of these topics.
+Student projects from this class have been presented at conferences, published in peer-reviewed journals and shared with the general public in podcasts.
+Curriculum: Health Effects of Climate Change 1.2.
+Does your veterinary school curriculum address the relationship between increasing temperatures and animal health?
+This subject was addressed in depth by the core curriculum.
+(3 points) This subject was moderately addressed by the core curriculum.
+(2 points) This subject was addressed briefly in the core curriculum, or in any depth by other non-core learning experiences (e.g., elective coursework).
+(1 point) This topic was not covered.
+(0 points) Score Assigned:

-As part of the CSU second year core curriculum, VM 714 (Preventative Medicine) includes lectures on the multiple ways that climate change impacts animal health.
+Score explanation: As part of the CSU second year core curriculum, VM 714 (Preventative Medicine) includes a lecture on the multiple ways that climate change impacts animal health.
 One of the explicitly discussed exposure pathways is temperature.
 The relationship between temperature and other exposure pathways (air pollution, water, food) is also addressed.
 Heat stress in animals is also addressed as part of the production medicine curriculum (VM648) and small animal emergency curriculum (VM773).

-3. Does your veterinary school curriculum address the impacts of extreme weather on animal health and veterinary systems?
+2 1.3.
+Does your veterinary school curriculum address the impacts of extreme weather on animal health and veterinary systems?
+This subject was addressed in depth by the core curriculum.
+(3 points) This subject was moderately addressed by the core curriculum.
+(2 points) This subject was addressed briefly in the core curriculum, or in any depth by other non-core learning experiences (e.g., elective coursework).
+(1 point) This topic was not covered.
+(0 points) Score Assigned:

-3 This subject was addressed in depth by the core curriculum.
-2 This subject was moderately addressed by the core curriculum.
-1 This subject was addressed briefly in the core curriculum, or in any depth by other non-core learning experiences (e.g., elective coursework).
-0 This subject was not covered.
+Score explanation: As part of the CSU second year core curriculum, VM 714 (Preventative Medicine) includes lectures on the multiple ways that climate change impacts animal health.
+One of the explicitly discussed exposure pathways is extreme weather events.
+2 1.4.
+Does your veterinary school curriculum address the management of animals during climate associated disasters?
+This subject was addressed in depth by the core curriculum.
+(3 points) This subject was moderately addressed by the core curriculum.
+(2 points) This subject was addressed briefly in the core curriculum, or in any depth by other non-core learning experiences (e.g., elective coursework).
+(1 point) This topic was not covered.
+(0 points) Score Assigned: